Starting a Business

 - Financial data, overall budget

-If you are seeking funding, this addresses the questions of potential lenders what, why, and how.
+- If you are seeking funding, an executive summary addresses the questions of potential lenders’ what, why, and how.